-Interest income is recorded for all debt instruments on an accrual basis using the effective interest method.
+Interest income and expense are recorded for all debt instruments on an accrual basis using the effective interest method.
 This method defers, as part of interest income, all fee received between the parties to the contract that are an integral part of the effective interest rate, all other premiums or discounts.